NASA Logo, National Aeronautics and Space Administration

 SNOE is one of three satellite projects selected for the Student Explorer Demonstration Initiative program (STEDI).
 STEDI is funded by NASA and managed by the Universities Space Research Association (USRA).

-+ Learn more about the SNOE Mission
++ Learn more at the SNOE Mission Website

 Two Wide-Angle Imaging Neutral-Atom Spectrometers (TWINS)